sytanvir/Web/content/_index.md

       view: citation

   - block: collection
-    id: preprints  # Unique identifier for this block
+    id: all  # Unique identifier for this block
     content:
       title: All Publications
       text: ""  # You can add a description here if needed
       filters:
         folders:
-          - preprints
+          - all
         exclude_featured: false  # Include all items, regardless of featured status
     design:
       view: citation  # Change this to your preferred view, such as grid or list